 - Internet access

-- Multifactor Authentication Server to support MFA during Windows Hello for Business provisioning
+- Multi-factor Authentication is required during Windows Hello for Business provisioning

 - Proper name resolution, both internal and external names